 I have been a UKA Camping Manager for a number of shows since 2017.
 In 2019 I will be doing 11x UKA shows, which includes for the first time the CSJ Open 2019.

 It is a privilege to be part of the team and I look forward to welcoming each and every one of you that are camping.
-I will also be competing at this event.
 Good luck and have fun with your dogs.

 A highly experienced competitor and trainer, Laura has been involved in teaching dog sports all over the world since 1994.
 She is the co-instructor for the online agility training academy, Ultimate Agility, which covers all aspects of training from teaching reward structure, foundation training and beginner jump training all the way to advanced agility handling.